Preparation and Characterization of Thin Arsenic Targets for Stacked-Target Experiments: Target Characterization

-Count data was collected with the GM tube over 10-20 minute periods for each arsenic foil at a supplied bias of 800\,V. The beta source was placed 4\,cm from the detector window, with a collimator at a 2\,cm distance, and the targets at a 1\,cm distance.
+In turn, charged particle transmission measurements were instead explored because the increase in stopping power versus photons was expected to lead to more pronounced intensity differences through the thin arsenic layers.
+Therefore, both $^{90}$Sr and $^{204}$Tl beta-emitting point sources were used with a Geiger-Muller (GM) tube and a Spectech ST360 counter to characterize the produced arsenic foils.
+Count data was collected with the GM tube over 10-20 minute periods for each arsenic foil at a supplied bias of 800\,V. The beta source was placed 4\,cm from the detector window of the GM tube, while a collimator sat at a 2\,cm distance from the detector window and the targets were held at a 1\,cm distance from the window.
 In order to determine an absolute value for the electroplated arsenic areal densities from the count data, additional transmission measurements of control materials and background were collected to generate a beta-transmission calibration curve.

-The found target areal densities by electron transmission were all physical results and did not suffer from the insensitivity present in the x-ray work.
+The measured target areal densities by electron transmission were all physical results and did not suffer from the insensitivity present in the x-ray work.
 In spite of this sensitivity improvement, uncertainties for the determined areal densities existed at the 20--30\% level and there was unexpected variation in the relative magnitudes between electroplated targets made from the same experimental batch.
-Likely, an unaccounted for convolution of electron stopping power through multiple materials and the sources' beta-emission spectra was degrading the results.
+Likely, an unaccounted-for convolution of electron stopping power through multiple materials and the sources' beta-emission spectra was degrading the results.
 In attempts to remediate this issue, calculations incorporating the continuous slowing down approximation range for electron attenuation, a semi-empirical transmission-based areal density formula derived from the Fermi function of beta-spectra, and Bethe-Bloch focused simulations were applied.
 Largely, none of these corrective efforts fixed the magnitude variation for targets or provided greater precision than the base experimental work.

 Although the theoretical basis for transmission characterization is sound, its application in practice to the prepared thin targets was not trivial.
 These traditional electromagnetic probes of areal density suffer here because of the significantly greater stopping in the relatively much more massive backings versus the arsenic layers.
 It is possible that a benefit could be gained from a more precise experimental setup or transitioning to $\alpha$-transmission work but expected improvements are unknown and may still not qualify the findings for eventual stacked-target calculations \cite{Sugai1997}.